 Living with encopresis

 Making changes in your child’s diet and activity level may help prevent constipation and stool soiling.
 But solving encopresis may be harder for some children.
-If your child soils his or her underwear, don’t get angry or punish your child.
+If your child soils their underwear, don’t get angry or punish your child.
 Consider getting professional help for yourself if you find your getting so frustrated and angry you become unable to help your child.

 When should I call my child's healthcare provider?

-Talk with your child's healthcare provider if your child has hard, painful stools or soils his or her underwear.
-Also call if your child doesn’t have a bowel movement for 3 or 4 days in a row or complains of abdominal pain.
+Talk with your child's healthcare provider if your child has hard, painful stools or soils their underwear.
+Also call your provider right away if your child doesn’t have a bowel movement for 3 or 4 days in a row or complains of abdominal pain.

 Key points about encopresis

-Encopresis is when a child accidentally leaks stool into his or her underwear.
+Encopresis is when a child accidentally leaks stool into their underwear.
 It is also called stool soiling.

 It happens to children ages 4 and older who have already been toilet trained.